Nickster28/Maret-Calendar-Scraper/README.md

 * **year** - numeric year
 * **eventName** - name of the event

-Additionally, an event may have the following additional fields:
+Additionally, an event may have the following fields:

 * **startTime** - a datetime string
 * **endTime** - a datetime string